fudanchii/shreds/README.md

 Before starting the app, there are these few things which should get set up:
 First is configuration:

-- Under config directory, copy `application.yml.sample` to `application.yml`, then edit according to your need.
+- Setting environment variables in application.yml [figaro](https://github.com/laserlemon/figaro).
+Under config directory, copy `application.yml.sample` to `application.yml`, then edit according to your need.

 - Also copy `database.yml.sample` to `database.yml` and edit the file to adapt with your database configuration.

+- Bower to manage Rails app assets [bower](http://bower.io/). 'bower install'

 Second is the database, to setup, type `rake db:create` then `rake db:migrate`.

 And the last, assuming there is no error, start the application with `foreman start`.
 By default, shreds using `puma` as its server, this may be changed via both Gemfile and Procfile.

 License
----
+---bo
 shreds.
 2013-2014.
 Nurahmadie <nurahmadie@gmail.com>.

 Distributed under MIT/X11 license.